Jesus “Jessie” Velez Muñiz

 He was preceded in death by his parents and his brother Albert Muñiz.
 He is survived by his wife Dianna Naranjo, his brother Pete Muñiz and his wife Sylvia, sisters Francisca Valenzuela and husband Miguel and Mary Casarez and husband Ruben, sister-in-law Gloria Muñiz as well as several nieces and nephews.

-Visitation will be held Sunday, July 26, 5:00-8:30PM, with Rosary at 7:00PM at Pennington Funeral Home in San Marcos, Texas.
+Visitation will be held at Pennington Funeral Home on Sunday, July 26, 5:00-8:30PM with Rosary at 7:00PM.
+Following the rosary, Pastor Phil Flournoy will give the eulogy.
 Mass of Christian Burial will be Monday, July 27, 10:00AM at Sts.
 Peter & Paul Catholic Church, 386 N. Castell Ave., New Braunfels, Texas.
 Interment to follow at Sts.
 Peter and Paul Cemetery #2.

 Services entrusted to Jimmy Castillo of Pennington Funeral Home, San Marcos, Texas 512-353-4311 ~ www.penningtonfuneralhome.com